Bill Ritchie art and design work in Washington State

 Passive and active sides for John & Laurie Fairman's

 Galleon Halfwood Press No. 18

-A video, "Printing the Locus and the Sea Squares" is available on Youtube:
+See, "Printing the Locus and the Sea Squares"

 See the Patron's List for more peoples' collections - click here